 The courses listed below have been determined by the faculty to satisfy the requirements for Global Studies concentration and geographic focus courses.
 Students should nevertheless be sure to review the current syllabus of any special topics course to determine if the topic offered that semester is suitable to the requirement they hope to fulfill.
 A syllabus for the course during the semester in which the student is enrolled or plans to enroll must be submitted to a Global Studies advisor for faculty review and approval prior to enrollment in the course.

-Please note: Pre-approval from the Global Studies faculty and advisors is required for courses with an courses from one of the following disciplines).
+Appendix A1: Disciplinary Courses: Global Development Concentration (Two courses from one of the following disciplines).
 For example: Anthropology: ANTHRO 114 and ANTHRO 141, or Economics: POLECON 106 and ECON 100B.